nareshbhatia/react-testing-techniques/docs/avoid-mocking-by-using-mock-service-worker.md

 provide some orders to display inside the component.
 Instead, we decided to leave all the application code intact and let the component make a real HTTP call from the test.
 We then intercept this call at the network level using Mock Service Worker and return some test data in the response.

-Here's the [MSW handler](../src/mocks/handlers.ts#L25-L27) that returns the response:
+To intercept HTTP calls, you provide a file called [handlers.ts](../src/mocks/handlers.ts) in your project.
+Each request that you want to intercept should have an associated handler.
+Here's the [handler](../src/mocks/handlers.ts#L25-L27) that intercepts `GET /orders` and returns some orders in response:

 ```ts
 rest.get(`${MOCK_API_URL}/orders`, (req, res, ctx) => {